Robert Stewart, Duke of Albany: Death and succession

-Robert appointed his eldest son, who had now assumed the courtesy title of Earl of Fife, as his "lieutenant" in 1417.
-Murdoch's entrance into the daily work of government was probably intended as a prelude to his future succession as governor.
-The last years of Robert's life were marred by tensions within his immediate family, which were sparked by the death of his eldest grandson, also named Robert, in 1419.
-The succession to the earldom of Lennox was disputed between the younger Robert's brother, Walter, and their father, Murdoch, Earl of Fife.
+Robert appointed his eldest son, Murdoch, who had now assumed the courtesy title of Earl of Fife, as his "lieutenant" in 1417.
+The last years of Robert's life were marred by tensions within his immediate family, sparked by the death of Murdoch's own eldest son, also named Robert, in 1419.
+The succession to the earldom of Lennox was disputed between Murdoch and Walter, one of his younger sons.
 Murdoch unsuccessfully attempted to force Walter, who had become heir to the earldom as a grandson of Duncan, Earl of Lennox, to renounce his succession rights.
 The dispute between Robert's son and grandson would continue for several years after his death.

 Robert died at Stirling Castle on 3 September 1420.
-He had retired to the castle from Falkland Palace, his estate in Fife, the previous month.
 According to contemporary historians, his death occurred amidst a severe epidemic of disease in Scotland.
 Walter Bower noted Robert's longevity and continued mental acuity at the time of his demise.
-Robert was buried near the choir of Dunfermline Abbey.
-Robert's eldest son, Murdoch, had been appointed to succeed his father as governor by the following November.
+Robert was buried between the choir and the chapel of Dunfermline Abbey.
+Robert's eldest son, Murdoch, quickly secured his own succession as governor.

 Robert's second son, John, Earl of Buchan and Ross, was killed at the Battle of Verneuil in 1424, while leading another Scottish expeditionary force in the Hundred Years' War.
 Robert's legacy was ultimately destroyed when his nephew, James I, returned to Scotland in 1425.
 The king ordered the execution of Murdoch, Duke of Albany, and most of his male relatives.
 Robert's fourth son, also named Robert, survived the events of 1425 and became a royal pensioner, but was forced to surrender his claim to his father's inheritance.
 Robert's second wife, Muriella Keith, lived until 1449.
 Muriella continued to draw a pension as Duchess of Albany until her death.